alizurd/airline_loyalty/README.md

-# airline loyalty program
+# airline loyalty churn project

-The primary purpose of this project is to determine what causes customers to churn out of a *fictional* airlines loyalty program. secondary analyses include uncovering predictors of clv and relationships between variables in the data.
+The primary purpose of this project is to determine what causes customers to churn out of a *fictional* airlines loyalty program. secondary analyses include uncovering predictors of clv (customer lifetime value) and relationships between variables in the data.

+Status: we've created a base model and are continuing to refine it, as well as EDA to derive interesting insights! more updates to come~~

 ## flights file
 | Column        | Description   |